Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-L-shape adds seating without needing extra chairs Footprint and silhouette feel heavy in small rooms
+L-shape adds seating without extra chairs Footprint and silhouette feel heavy in small rooms

-Supportive cushions that hold up well to everyday use Firm feel may not suit shoppers who want plush comfort
+Supportive cushions that hold up to daily use Firm feel may not suit shoppers who want plush comfort

-Matches the traditional look of the sofa and sleeper Less flexible than modular sectionals for frequent rearranging
+Matches the traditional look of the sofa and sleeper Less flexible than modular sectionals for rearranging

 Larkinhurst 3-Piece Sectional